shang-zhu/envchemGNN/README.md

 ## To obtain the data, do the following:

+with the figshare link, download the data files and then(the data files are to be uploaded to figshare)

 1. you should put 'feature_result' folder as 'envchemGNN/model/feature-based/result_1', while 'feature_result_stand_scaler' folder as 'envchemGNN/model/feature-based/result_stand_scaler_1'

 2. you should put 'data' folder as 'envchemGNN/data'